elB4RTO/craplog-CLI/README.md

 ### Storage

 Statistics will be stored in Craplog's main folder: **craplog/crapstats**<br>
-Please refer to the [statistics viewer tool](#statistics-viewer) to view your crapstats
+Please refer to the [statistics viewer tool](#statistics-viewer) to view your crapstats.

 <br>